-Facebook says it will make advertisements for jobs, loans and credit card gives searchable for all US customers following a prison settlement designed to take away discrimination on its platform.
+Facebook says it will make advertisements for jobs, loans, and credit cards searchable for all US customers following a prison settlement designed to remove discrimination on its platform.